MicrosoftDocs/memdocs/sccm/apps/get-started/create-and-deploy-an-application.md

     -   **Unknown** - Configuration Manager was unable to report the status of the deployment.
 Check back again later.

 > [!TIP]
->  There are a number of ways you can monitor application deployments.
+>  There are a few ways you can monitor application deployments.
 For full details, see [Monitor applications with System Center Configuration Manager](../Topic/Monitor%20applications%20with%20System%20Center%20Configuration%20Manager.md).

 ### End user experience
  Users who have PCs running Windows 10 managed by Configuration Manager will shortly see a message telling them that they must install the Contoso application.
 Once they accept the installation, the application will be installed.